 At first, we have a nice walk along Boat Quay, a little stretch along the river on the right side of the bridge, lined by bars and restaurants, then we turn back, crossing the bridge to reach Clark Quay.

 During the morning, after the visit to Chinatown, it is an excellent place to stop by and relax in one of the many bars or restaurant dotted along the riverside.

-With the full stomach, we reach the nearby Liang mall Court to take a taxi and head to Kampong Glam, best known as “Muslim quarter“.
+We reach the nearby Liang mall Court with a full stomach to take a taxi and head to Kampong Glam, best known as the “Muslim quarter“.
 With its eclectic blend of history, this area is the centre for Muslim activities and boats the beautiful Sultan Mosque, a major landmark of the city and congregation point for Singapore Muslims.

 The highlights of this quarter are the Sultan Mosque, built in 1824 with its massive golden domes and huge prayer hall, the Malay Heritage Centre, a museum for those interested in understanding the history of Singapore’s Malay community.

 But also Bussorah street, lined by multi-label stores, charming boutiques selling fabric and silk, bars and cafes, and Haji Lane, a long and narrow road dotted with old shophouses, boutiques, bars, cafes and its alleys decorated with graffiti.

 After visiting the Mosque and the old streets of this charming quarter, we move to another exciting neighbourhood: Little India.

 It takes around 20 minutes to walk to Little India, passing through Arab Street and Upper Well Road.
 This quarter is the centre for the large Indian community.
 Its gaily painted shophouses are an icon of the city, the most colourful and attractive places to visit in Singapore.